outsinre/outsinre.github.com/_posts/2015-09-18-git-format-patch-cjktty.md

    ~ # git apply --verbose --whitespace=warn -p1 /path/to/cjktty.patch
    ```

-7. If you want to make sure the patch is applied correctly,
+8. We can, revert the patch by the `-R` option.

    ```bash
    ~ # cd /usr/src/linux/